DHRI-Curriculum/intro-python-workshop/lessons.md

 Python allows you to take input directly from the user using the `input()` function.

 Let's try it out by setting the function to a variable, which we will call `greeting`.
+Open the Python REPL and type:

 ```pycon
 >>> greeting = input()
 ```

-When you press enter, you should see a blank line.
+When you press <kbd>enter</kbd>, you should see a blank line.
 Type in your favorite greeting.
 I'm going to type `hey you!`.
-Then, press enter.
+Then, press <kbd>enter</kbd>.

 ```pycon
 >>> greeting = input()